Market News · 22 April 2026

 The mortgage backdrop explains the divergence

 Why is the gap so wide?
 Largely because of what has happened to borrowing costs.
-Average two-year fixed mortgage rates have climbed from 4.25 percent to 5.42 percent, adding roughly 235 pounds to a typical monthly payment.
-That kind of increase bites hardest where loan sizes are biggest.
+Average fixed mortgage rates have stayed well above the levels buyers grew used to in the previous cycle, and higher rates bite hardest where loan sizes are biggest.
 A buyer borrowing against a 680,000 pound London property feels the full force of it; a buyer in Leeds at 258,000 pounds feels a fraction.

 The result is a market that is repricing from the top down.
 High-value southern stock has to discount to find buyers, while affordable regional cities, where mortgage payments still fit comfortably inside household budgets, keep moving and keep appreciating.